Mohave tui chub

-The Mohave tui chub (Siphaletes bicolor mohavensis) is a subspecies of the tui chub endemic to the Mojave River.
+The Mohave tui chub (Siphateles mohavensis) is a species of the tui chub endemic to the Mojave River.

 The Mohave tui chub was listed as endangered under the Endangered Species Act in 1970, then added to California's list of endangered species in 1971.
 A recovery plan was created by the United States Fish and Wildlife Service in 1984.

 Description

 Adult Mohave tui chubs' standard length ranges from 52 to 92 mm However, some adults can reach 150 mm or longer.
 They have a thick body and short, rounded fins.
 These fish have a brown to dark olive colored back and blueish white to silver belly.
 The species does not demonstrate sexual dimorphism.

 Females spawn from February to October and lay between 4,000 and 50,000 eggs that stick to aquatic vegetation.
 Mohave tui chubs are adapted to survive the Mojave River's alkaline water, low oxygen levels, and high water temperatures.
 Adults are solitary and inhabit deeper waters.
 Mohave tui chubs subsist on insect larvae, small fish, and detritus.